bootdotdev/blog/content/javascript/javascript-vs-typescript.md

   - /img/800/JavaScript-vs-TypeScript-min.webp
 ---

-Whether you’re new or old to the computer science community, you’ve probably asked yourself, “What is TypeScript?” and if you haven’t, it won’t be long before you do.
+Whether you’re new or old to the computer science community, you’ve probably asked yourself, "What is TypeScript?" and if you haven’t, it won’t be long before you do.

-However, that question then always leads to, “but wait, what’s the difference between TypeScript and JavaScript?” – so allow me to explain.
+However, that question then always leads to, "but wait, what’s the difference between TypeScript and JavaScript?" – so allow me to explain.

 JavaScript (JS) is arguably a household name with how popular the language has been from the start.
 Released in 1995, it’s a high-level, dynamically typed, multiparadigm programming language developed by Brenden Eich at Netscape.
 JavaScript is one of the core technologies behind the World Wide Web and web browser development, alongside HTML and CSS.